configcat/docs/website/docs/sdk-reference/android.md

 ```
 ### Platform specific cache

-The SDK provides he `ConfigCatPreferencesCache` as platform specific cache.
+The SDK provides the `ConfigCatPreferencesCache` as platform specific cache.
 The cache uses the Android `SharedPreferences` to store the downloaded `config.json`.

 It has a dependency on `android.content.Context`, so it won't be enabled by default, but it can be explicitly set by providing an appropriate `Context`.